boutell/ml-sharp-ez/README.md

 http://localhost:8000

-However note you probably will not have a usable "Enter VR" button this way, but you'll still be able to experience the 3d image using the mouse-based navigation.
+However note you probably will not have a usable "Enter VR" button this way.
+It's just a way to test drive your 3d scenes using mouse-based navigation.

 To enable the "Enter VR" button, you will need to deploy the `./website` folder to the static hosting of your choice, which must support HTTPS.
 But just about everything comes with HTTPS support these days.